Instruments and Solar Projects

 Here is the homemade thermometer outside where the temperature was marked at 23F.
 Click the image for a larger view.

 Here is the homemade thermometer inside the home where the temperature was 67F.
 Because the plastic was shaped into a tight circle, the pen arm moved downward over 2 1/2 inches over a 44 degree temperature change.
 Click the image for a larger view.
+I have taken this thermometer several times from a warm room to 10F outside and back inside again and it maintains it's calibration.
+The sensor shown here is over two years old and over this time the sensor has possibly been "broken in", improving it's accuracy.

 Homemade Electronic Relative Humidity (RH) Sensor